NCAR/xdev/COMMPLAN.md

 #### Why should we use it?

-Not sure.
-I'm open to discussion on this, but I am beginning to feel like email (especially the `xdev@ucar.edu` address) should not be used by any of us, unless people explicitly reach out to us.
-That is, I think email should be a way for people *outside* of NCAR to directly communicate with *us*.

-At NCAR, email is used substantially for intra-NCAR communication or for communication with specific extra-NCAR entities (like the NSF).
-The amount of email that any one of us can easily receive is enough that it is easy to get lost, and so I recommend *not* using email for Team communication.
+The Xdev email address (`xdev@ucar.edu`) should be used only sparingly by any of us on the Xdev Team.
+As a general rule, having the Xdev email address is useful for communication from *outside* of NCAR (or just *outside* of our Team) with the entire team.
+It is also useful for creating Google Calendar meetings, as it allows the entire team to be invited to a meeting (and nobody is forgotten).

 #### What should we use it for?

-Just to reply to other people who use the `xdev@ucar.edu` address.
+The Xdev email address should be used for sharing with outside entities or individuals as a means of reaching out to the entire team.
+For example, we might want to share this email address with participants of our tutorials, or with users of our websites.
+It should be used as the main point of contact with us for people who are *external to NCAR*.

+It is also incredibly handy to use the Xdev email address for inviting the entire team to Google Calendar events (see below), or for announcing Google Calendar event cancelations, etc.

 #### What should we *not* use it for?

-Pretty much everything.
+Avoid using the Xdev email address for internal communication.
+Use Zulip or GitHub for collaboration within the team.

 ### Other Channels